-Canaccord Financing
+Canacord Financing

 On June 20, 2018, we closed an offering (the "Canaccord Special Warrant Offering") for aggregate gross proceeds of CAD\$13,037,859.
-Canaccord Genuity Corp. ("Canaccord") acted as the sole agent and sole bookrunner in connection with the Canaccord Special Warrant Offering, Pursuant to the Canaccord Special Warrant Offering, we issued 28,973,019 special warrants, at a price of CAD\$0.45 per special warrant (the "Special Warrants").
-Each Special Warrant was automatically exercisable, for no additional consideration, into one unit consisting of one unit of our common stock and one common stock warrant on the earlier of: (i) the date that is five business days following the date on which we obtain a receipt from the applicable securities commissions for a final prospectus qualifying the distribution of the units issuable upon exercise of the Special Warrants, and (ii) November 30, 2018.
-On August 20, 2018, the number of units acquirable upon deemed exercise of the Special Warrants was automatically adjusted from one unit per Special Warrant to 1.1 units per Special Warrant due to the Company not having obtained that required receipt from the applicable securities commissions to qualify the distribution of the units by that date.
+Canaccord Genuity Corp. ("Canaccord") acted as the sole agent and sole bookrunner in connection with the Canaccord Special Warrant Offering, we issued 28,973,014 Special Warrants, at a price of CAD\$0.45 per Special Warrant.
+Each Special Warrant was automatically exercisable, for no additional consideration, into one unit (a "Unit") consisting of one Unit of our common stock and one common stock warrant on the earlier of: (i) the date that is five business days following the date on which we obtain a receipt from the applicable securities commissions for a final prospectus qualifying the distribution of the Units issuable upon exercise of the Special Warrants, and (ii) November 30, 2018.
+On August 20, 2018, the number of Units acquirable upon deemed exercise of the Special Warrants was automatically adjusted from one Unit per Special Warrant to 1.1 Units per Special Warrant due to the Company not having obtained that required receipt from the applicable securities commissions to qualify the distribution of the Units by that date.
 See "Our Business - History - Canaccord Special Warrant Offering".